sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Take into account, that there is a significance difference between the concepts of safety and security, both terms account protection against a damage, but security implies a malicious or intended action to do a damage, while safete relates to an unintended situation.

-**ACCIDENT**: The event of causing/receiving damage of any kind (either directly or indirectly): equipment damage, human injuries or even deaths, property damage, or damage to the enviroment.
+**ACCIDENT**: The event of causing/receiving damage of any kind (either directly or indirectly): equipment damage, property damage, or damage to the enviroment, and human injuries or even deaths.

 **RISK**: Combination of the likehood on an accident and its severity.
 Risk = probability(accident) * severity(accident)